8pool/etc-proxy-epool/README.md

 #Configuration

-* all configs in file  eth-proxy.conf
+* all configs in file  etc-proxy.conf

 #Command line to miner start, recommended farm-recheck to use with stratum-proxy is 200